uniprojekte/multiplayergame-baseapp/README.md

 It builds on the pure clientside [browsergame-baseapp](https://github.com/uniprojekte/browsergame-baseapp).
 The game logic now resides on the server which regulary publishes the actual game state to all clients.

+Communication between server and its clients uses both http and websockets.
+The server uses http to provide static content such as index.html to the clients.
+Dynamic content such as the actual gamestate or clientside actions are exchanged via websockets.
+Some basic server functionality is provided by the minimalistic server implementation tinyserver.js

-Marshalling from server to client is done by a simple serialization of ElementList via JSON.stringify.
+Marshalling of the gamestate from server to client is done by a simple serialization of ElementList via JSON.stringify.
 To facilitate marshalling, the baseclass Element now has an additionl attribute classType to identify its type on the clientside.

+Note: The multiplayergame-baseapp has an educational focus and provides some basic, object-oriented infrastructure.
+It leaves aside security relevant features that should be considered in an productive environment.

 How to start
 ------------